UQ-RCC/hpc-docs/guides/Basics-ASReml.md

 ## ASReml-SA
 [ASReml-SA](https://vsni.co.uk/software/asreml-sa/) is a stand alone version of ASReml.
 ASReml-SA is available via the modules mechanism on Bunya HPC.
+ASReml-SA should not and cannot be run on login nodes (it is a software container).
+Please use a regular batch job, or for interactive use an interactive batch job or onBunya session.

 ## Licensing
 The software is licensed.
 Please contact rcc-support@uq.edu.au regarding licensing.